wait4signal/autumn-harvest/README.md

 The EA can be installed using the binaries from the MT5 marketplace at the following link:
 (https://www.mql5.com/en/market/product/68609)

 Altenatively you can compile the source code locally using the MT5 editor.
+You need to attach the EA to the corresponding chart for each instrument you want to trade/manage.
+If the chart already has another EA then you can just open another chart for this one.
+You can then configure accordingly.

 ## **Utility Scripts**
 The project also contains the following utility scripts which can be useful for opening trades: